niy/kobold/README.md

 The application consists of a core Python process that handles file watching, metadata fetching, and API requests.
 Data is stored in a structured directory format.

 For more information, see the [Architecture Overview](docs/architecture.md).

+## License

+Distributed under the GNU Affero General Public License v3.0.
+See [LICENSE](LICENSE) for more information.